rkmeade/tidytuesday/README.md

 # tidytuesday

+Author: Rachel K. Meade

-A repository hosting my exploratory analyses of datasets curated by the Tidy Tuesday initiative
+A repository hosting my exploratory analyses of datasets curated by the Tidy Tuesday initiative.